Skip to main content

 Saltimbocca alla Romana

-Veal cutlets topped with prosciutto and sage, cooked in white wine and butter.
-The name means "jumps in the mouth" for good reason.
+Veal cutlets topped with prosciutto and sage, then cooked down in white wine and butter.
+The name translates as "jumps in the mouth."

 Allergens: